 It’s physically accurate and lightning fast.
 It has viewport integration, so you can see your changes as you go

-AMD Radeon™ ProRender for 3ds Max® is hardware agnostic.
+Radeon™ ProRender is hardware agnostic.
 If your computer can run OpenCL™ 1.2, it can run Radeon™ ProRender on your CPU or GPU

-Whatever your chosen workflow, AMD Radeon™ ProRender is fully integrated into 3ds Max® 2017 and higher, letting you select which native components to use
+Whatever your chosen workflow, Radeon™ ProRender is fully integrated into 3ds Max® 2018 and higher

 Environment and Sky

-AMD Radeon™ ProRender comes with its own material library optimized for use with our renderer, providing an easy starting and reference point for your own shaders
+Radeon™ ProRender comes with its own optimized material library, providing an easy starting point and reference point for creating your own shaders

 Plays Nice with Others

-AMD Radeon™ ProRender plays nice with output from Substance and Quixel, and supports X-Rite AxF™
+Radeon™ ProRender plays nice with output from Substance and Quixel, and supports X-Rite AxF™

-- Denoising support for both final and interactive rendering.
+- *NEW* AI-Accelerated Denoising for both final and interactive rendering.

 - Native tone mapping and exposure controls.